Ravinderram/Age-calculator-/README.md

 Object-Oriented Design: Implements OOP principles by encapsulating logic in a Person class.

 # Technologies Used
-Python: Core programming language.
+-Python: Core programming language.
-Tkinter: For building the graphical user interface.
+-Tkinter: For building the graphical user interface.
-Pillow (PIL): For image loading and display.
+-Pillow (PIL): For image loading and display.
-Datetime Module: For performing date calculations
+-Datetime Module: For performing date calculations
+## Usage